 Falling for Phlomis: A Gardener’s Appreciation

 My name is Ferb Vu, and I’m a gardener.
 Not the kind with perfectly manicured rows of petunias or prize-winning roses.
 No, I’m drawn to the unusual, the plants that whisper stories of faraway lands and ancient times.
-That’s how I fell for Phlomis, a genus that boasts an intriguing blend of hardiness and exotic beauty.
+That’s how I fell for Phlomis, a genus that boasts an intriguing blend of hardiness and exotic beauty, belong to the Lamiaceae family.

 Imagine silvery leaves, soft as lamb’s ears, arranged in neat tiers along sturdy stems.
 Then, picture hooded flowers bursting forth in vibrant whorls of yellow, pink, or purple.
 These architectural wonders, hailing from the Mediterranean to China, bring a touch of the dramatic to any garden.